Ticket Lifecycle Workflow

 .context/ticket.md - Auto-generates blank plan at

-.context/plan/plan.md - Transitions ticket to "Planning" status
+.context/plan/plan.md - Transitions ticket from Backlog or Ready to Planning status

 Step 2: Write the Plan